Nenita

 Nenita (Νένητα) is a town in Ionia, Chios, Greece.
 It is located in the south-east Chios, 17 km south of Chios (town).
 Nenita belongs to Chios municipality and Ionia municipal unit.

 History

-Nenita is mentioned by European visitors during Ottoman Rule in Greece.
-It is mentioned as developed and big village.
-Its name possible derives from the Greek word neonita (νεώνητα) that means new buildings.
+Nenita was mentioned by European visitors during the Ottoman period. who described it as a large village.
+Its name possibly derives from the Greek word neonita (νεώνητα) that means "new buildings".
 Nenita suffered great damages during destructive earthquake of 1881.
 Nowadays, Nenita is a big village of South Chios.
-The residents employed in agriculture, mostly the agriculture and production of mastic.
+The residents are employed in agriculture, particularly in the cultivation and production of mastic.
 Nenita is associated with the icon of Archangel Michael.